-Vol 5 – Chapter 15: Heading to Berlin
+Vol 5 – Chapter 15: A fleeting moment of rest 1

 He heard a voice beside him, calm yet loud.